pogramos/GRSTextField/README.md

 Language: Swift 4

 If you need/want to use an older version of this field there's an Objective-C version of it on [GRTextField](http://github.com/pogramos/GRTextField)

+## License
+GRSTextField is available under the MIT license.
+See the LICENSE file for more info.